Welcome to our new website

 We define a hate incident as:

-Any hate incident, which constitutes a criminal offence, perceived by the victim or any other person, as being motivated by prejudice or hate.
+- any hate incident, which constitutes a criminal offence, perceived by the victim or any other person, as being motivated by prejudice or hate

 Examples of hate incidents include: